-Since the annulment of the BSGI, of which many food-insecure countries were huge beneficiaries, the United Nations reports that Russia’s attacks on Ukraine’s ports and export facilities have seen the destruction of about 60,000 metric tons of grains – enough to feed about 270,000 people a year.
-This figure is more than Seychelles and Kiribati’s entire population.
-Such sustained and systematic attacks threaten Ukraine’s ability to feed the world while increasing Russia’s food export share, as shown in Figures 1 and 2.
+Since the annulment of the BSGI, of which many food-insecure countries were huge beneficiaries, the United Nations reports that Russia’s attacks on Ukraine’s ports and export facilities have seen the destruction of about 60,000 metric tonnes of grains – enough to feed about 270,000 people a year.
+This is more than the combined population of the Seychelles and Kiribati.

 What is happening to fuel prices?

-Traditional economics teaches that fuel prices influence food prices, especially in monocultural, oil-dependent countries like Nigeria.
-Increases in energy prices in the international market triggered by sanctions on Russian oil appear to have tapered off, as shown in Figure 3.
+Fuel prices influence food prices, especially in monocultural, oil-dependent countries like Nigeria.
+But increases in energy prices in the international market triggered by sanctions on Russian oil appear to have tapered off (see Figure 3).
 This comes at a time when there are concerns that the Israel-Hamas war in the Middle East will resuscitate energy price spikes.

-An IMF report suggests that the initial surge in oil prices that followed the Israel-Hamas war was due to investors’ speculations and not due to disruption in production in some of the world’s biggest major oil producers in the Middle East (e.g., Iran and Saudi Arabia).
-With continued supply, oil prices have achieved stability (see, Figure 3).
-Unlike the sharp rise in oil prices that followed Russia’s invasion of Ukraine last year, the warring parties in the Middle East conflict are not significant oil producers.
+But a report from the International Monetary Fund (IMF) suggests that the initial surge in oil prices that followed the start of the fighting in Gaza was due to investors’ speculations and not due to disruption in production.
+With continued supply, oil prices are now relatively stable.
+Unlike the sharp rise in prices that followed Russia’s invasion of Ukraine last year, the warring parties in the Middle East conflict are not significant oil producers.

-With stable oil prices in the global market, food inflation still experienced in many countries is mainly due to issues with food production, processing, and pricing, as well as local inappropriate or ill-times economic policies.
+So, fossil fuel price escalation is not the main driver of current ‘food-flation’.
+With stable oil prices in the global market, the food inflation still experienced in many countries is mainly due to issues with food production, processing and pricing, as well as local inappropriate or ill-timed economic policies.
 For example, the unpopular removal of fuel subsidies by the Nigerian government in 2023 quadrupled food prices – an impact far greater than the original effect of the Russo-Ukrainian conflict.

 What Next?

 Beyond immediate disruptions, the persistent conflict may have long-term consequences for agricultural productivity in Ukraine and other affected regions.
-Damage to infrastructure, military occupation of agricultural land, costly movement of agricultural goods, and displacement of farmers could impede future production capacity, prolonging the recovery process as reported by the IMF and exerting sustained pressure on local food markets.
+Damage to infrastructure, military occupation of agricultural land, costly movement of agricultural goods, and displacement of farmers could impede future production capacity, prolonging the recovery process (as reported by the IMF) and exerting sustained pressure on local food markets.
 Except for a miracle, Ukraine’s production and export outlooks look bleak.
-Ukraine has already lost three planting seasons to war – similar to climate-induced barriers (e.g., drought) to planting in places like the Horn of Africa.
-Without urgent interventions, it is safe to predict that production and exports will keep dropping from their 2022/2023 levels.
+Ukraine has already lost three planting seasons to war.
+Without urgent interventions, production and exports will keep dropping from their 2022/2023 levels.

-More prosperous economies appear successful in adapting and mitigating the food impact of the war in Ukraine; developing economies and some emerging ones are still grappling with the food crisis problem.
-Just like COVID-19, the issue of food insecurity should be a global concern as “hunger in a country is a threat to other countries.”
-Concerted efforts must be made to support struggling countries in achieving a world free from hunger and malnutrition in line with SDG 2.
+More prosperous economies appear successful in adapting and mitigating the food impact of the war in Ukraine.
+But many developing and emerging economies are still grappling with the food crisis problem.
+Just like Covid-19, the issue of food insecurity should be a global concern, as ‘hunger in one country is a threat to other countries’.
+Concerted efforts must be made to support struggling countries.
+After all, achieving a world free from hunger and malnutrition is one of the UN’s ‘Sustainable Development Goals’ (SDG 2).
+Conflicts around the world are a dangerous barrier to meeting this target.